lucas56098/astropi/Data/README.md

-# Milliways regulars - AstroPi MissionSpaceLab 19/20
+# Milliways regulars - Astro Pi MissionSpaceLab 19/20
-Welcome at the Millyways regulars repository.
+Welcome at the Milliyways regulars repository.
 Have fun looking through our Project and have a Pan Galactic Gargle Blaster!

                                                           /\  /\
                                                           ||__||